GannIntegral/gannintegral.github.io/_posts/2023-12-03-major-currency-pairs-in-forex-trading.md

 #series: example_blog_series
 ---

-<a href="https://www.daytrading.ltd/learning/what-is-forex-trading">Forex trading</a>, also known as foreign exchange trading, is the global marketplace for buying and selling currencies.
-One of the key concepts in forex trading is the classification of currency pairs into major, minor, and exotic pairs.
-In this article, we'll focus on major currency pairs, exploring their characteristics, significance, and factors influencing their movements.

-## Major Pairs Forex Currency
 Major pairs forex currency consist of the most widely traded currencies globally.
 These pairs involve the US Dollar (USD) and another major currency.
-The primary major currency pairs are:
+The primary major currency pairs in <a href="https://www.daytrading.ltd/learning/what-is-forex-trading">forex trading</a> are:

 <table>
   <thead>